rajraja/bandagi/README.md

-# Node Test
+#Angular Chart Aplication
-A Node app built with Angular and Express for Chart with D3.
+A Angular app for Chart with D3.

 ## Requirements